ucsrl/ucsrl.github.io/publications/index.md

 {: reversed="reversed"}

 ## Reviewed Conference and Journal Papers
-1. F. Berlakovich and S. Brunthaler. *R2C: AOCR-Resilient Diversity with Reactive and Reflective Camouflage*.
+1. F. Berlakovich and S. Brunthaler.
+[R2C: AOCR-Resilient Diversity with Reactive and Reflective Camouflage](r2c-eurosys23.pdf).
 In EuroSys ’23: Eighteenth European Conference on Computer Systems, Rome, Italy, April 5 - 8, 2022.
-Ed. by A. Fedorova and D. Narayanan.
+Ed. by A. Fedorova and D. Narayanan. (*Acceptance rate 16.2%*)
-1. M. Wiesinger, D. Dorfmeister, and S. Brunthaler. *MAD: Memory Allocation Diversity*.
+1. M. Wiesinger, D. Dorfmeister, and S. Brunthaler.
+[MAD: Memory Allocation Diversity](dramsec21.pdf).
 In 1st Workshop on DRAM Security (DRAMSec), co-located with ISCA 2021, Virtual Event, June 17, 2021.
 1. M. Desharnais and S. Brunthaler.
 [Towards efficient and verified virtual machines for dynamic languages](cpp21.pdf).
 In CPP ’21: 10th ACM SIGPLAN International Conference on Certified Programs and Proofs, Virtual Event, Denmark, January 17-19, 2021.
 Ed. by C. Hritcu and A. Popescu.
 ACM, 2021, pp. 61–75.
 1. M. Desharnais and S. Brunthaler.
-A Generic Framework for Verified Compilers Using Isabelle/HOL’s Locales.
+[A Generic Framework for Verified Compilers Using Isabelle/HOL’s Locales](jfla20.pdf).
 In 31es Journ´ees Francophones des Langages Applicatifs (JFLA), Gruissan, France, January 29–February 1st, 2020.
 1. M. Qunaibit, S. Brunthaler, Y. Na, S. Volckaert, and M. Franz.
 [Accelerating Dynamically-Typed Languages on Heterogeneous Platforms Using Guards Optimization](ecoop18.pdf).
 In Proceedings of the 32nd European Conference on Object-Oriented Programming, Amsterdam, The Netherlands, July 16-21, 2018 (ECOOP ’18).
 Vol. 109.
 LIPIcs.
 Springer, 2018, 16:1–16:29.
 1. S. Neuner, A. G. Voyiatzis, M. Schmiedecker, S. Brunthaler, S. Katzenbeisser, and E. R. Weippl.
 [Time is on my side: Steganography in filesystem metadata](dfrws16.pdf).
 In Proceedings of the 16th Annual USA Digital Forensics Research Conference (DFRWS ’16).
 2016, pp. 76–86.
 1. C. Kerschbaumer, S. Stamm, and S. Brunthaler.
 [Injecting CSP for Fun and Security](icissp16.pdf).
 In Proceedings of the 2nd International Conference on Information Systems Security and Privacy, Rome, Italy, 2016. (*Best paper award**).